italiaiello/portfolio/README.md

 # My Portfolio Site

-Created a portfolio site so I can showcase the projects I have worked on
+This website showcases a featured project that I have worked on